This text is translated into Russian by google automatic human level neural machine.

 MYTHS ABOUT THE FAR EASTERN MORTGAGE

 I would like to share some thoughts about the myths surrounding the “Far Eastern mortgage” that are being formed on the Internet, especially in social networks and commentary on articles.

-The first of them - supposedly banks are trying to refuse to grant preferential mortgages due to shortfalls in their profits due to the low interest rate.
-These statements are groundless, as DOM.RF JSC compensates banks for the difference between the size of the Central Bank's key rate increased by four percentage points and 2%.
-Payment is made at the expense of federal funds allocated for the implementation of the program and managed by the indicated joint-stock company.
-For example, if at the time of signing the loan agreement the key rate was 6%, then for the bank the actual rate on the "Far Eastern mortgage" will be 10%, of which 2% will be paid by the client, and 8% will be compensated by the state.
+The first of them is that banks are supposedly trying to refuse to issue preferential mortgages because of the shortfall in their profits due to the low interest rate.
+These statements are groundless, since DOM.RF JSC compensates the banks for the difference between the Central Bank's key rate increased by four percentage points and 2%.
+The payment is made at the expense of federal funds allocated for the implementation of the program and managed by the said joint stock company.
+For example, if at the time of signing the loan agreement the key rate was 6%, then for the bank the actual rate on the “Far Eastern mortgage” will be 10%, of which 2% will be paid by the client, and 8% will be compensated by the state.